0z09e/Cybersec-Twitter-BOT/README.md

 # Cybersec Twitter BOT
 ***
 I've developed that bot a couple of weeks age which retweets everything related to cybersecurity.
-[Cybersec-Bot](https://twitter.com/botcybersec)
-<br/>But you can configure that bot according to your own need.
+But you can configure that bot according to your own need.

 ***
 ## Installation